nvolungis/videoplayer1/readme.md

 # Wistia Video Player
 Hi ladies and gents!
 Below are my thoughts on the video player project.
-I found it fun, challeneging, and think we got a pretty cool player out of it.
+I found it fun, challenging, and think we got a pretty cool player out of it.

 #### Developed on and tested against chrome =]=]